Brown-University-Library/borrowdirect.py/README.md

 ### notes ###

 - BorrowDirect() instantiation is flexible
-    - you can pass in a settings-module, or a settings-module-path, or nothing (but then set the class-attributes directly)
+    - you can pass in a dict, a settings-module, a settings-module-path, or nothing (but then set the class-attributes directly)

 - BorrowDirect api [documentation](http://borrowdirect.pbworks.com/w/page/83351110/Web%20Services%20Documentation) (requires login)